robk-dev-ui/bgg-mcp/README.md

 ### 📖 Rules (Experimental)

 ```
-"Can you play cards during another player's turn in Wingspan?"
+"[Your rules question about any board game] - use bgg-rules"
-"How does monster focus work in Gloomhaven?"
+"How does [game mechanic] work in [game name]? use bgg-rules"
+"Can I [specific action] in [game name]? use bgg-rules"
-"What happens when you can't pay a feeding cost in Ark Nova?"
+"What happens when [situation] in [game name]? use bgg-rules"
-"Can you use multiple spirit powers in the same turn in Spirit Island?"
-"How do ties work for area control in Root?"
 ```

+Note: Include "use bgg-rules" in your question to ensure the AI searches BGG forums for answers.

 ## Installation